DC00/meme-compiler-cloud-functions/discord/README.md

 #### Setup

-The bot reacts to an Interaction Endpoint URL which is triggered from the registered slash commands.
+The bot sends messages to an Interaction Endpoint URL which is triggered from the registered slash commands.
 We have to respond to PING requests as well as per the [documentation](https://discord.com/developers/docs/interactions/overview#setting-up-an-endpoint-acknowledging-ping-requests).

 We decrypt Discord's requests with the Discord Public Key and send authenticated requests to the Meme Compiler API with the gcloud Identity Token.